1983 NBL season: Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the results in games played between the teams will determine order of seeding.

 1Head-to-Head between Coburg Giants and Newcastle Falcons (1-1).
 Coburg Giants won For and Against (+6).

 2Head-to-Head between St. Kilda Saints and Bankstown Bruins (1-1).
 St. Kilda Saints won For and Against (+6).

 Finals

-The NBL finals series in 1983 consisted of the divisional finals (which was a round-robin fixture for the top eight teams), two semi-final games, and one championship-deciding grand final.
+The NBL finals series in 1983 consisted of the divisional finals (which was a round-robin fixture for the top eight teams), two semifinal games, and one championship-deciding grand final.